-004.06D School districts or approved cooperatives shall certify that their year-end child count and exiters as of June 30 of each year is unduplicated and accurate.
-The June 30 confirmation must be postmarked or hand delivered to NDE on or before June 30 of each year.
-Public special purpose school systems accredited under 92 NAC 10 and school districts or approved cooperatives shall prepare an accurate and unduplicated year-end child count as of June 30 of each year.
-The June 30 year-end child count shall be approved and submitted electronically by the portal administrator or designee via the NDE portal on or before June 30 of each year.

-- 004.06E School districts and approved cooperatives shall report their incidences, duration, and count of removals, suspensions and expulsions of students children receiving special education services by June 30 of each year.
+- 004.06D Public special purpose school systems accredited under 92 NAC 10 and school districts or approved cooperatives shall prepare an accurate and unduplicated year-end child count as of June 30 of each year.
+The June 30 year-end child count shall be approved and submitted electronically by the portal administrator or designee via the NDE portal on or before June 30 of each year. - 004.06E School districts and approved cooperatives shall report their incidences, duration, and count of removals, suspensions, and expulsions of children receiving special education services by June 30 of each year.
 The report must be disaggregated by race/ethnicity, gender, LEP status and disability category. - 004.07 A school district or approved cooperative shall submit a single district plan, participate in a plan submitted by a cooperative approved by the Department of Education, or any combination thereof.
 The State Board of Education shall approve or disapprove cooperatives for direct receipt of payment based on the following criteria: - 004.07A The cooperative must be administered by a school district or an Educational Service Unit; - 004.07B The participating school districts have certified that the cooperative is authorized to receive special education payments due the districts; - 004.07C The cooperative provides evidence of agreements and procedures which provide for long term operation; - 004.07D The cooperative proposes to operate programs which can be expected to increase program and financial efficiency and effectiveness; and - 004.07E The cooperative provides evidence that the proportionate financial share as determined by the provisions of Sections 011 and 012 of each participating school district can be determined and documented. - 004.08 School District or Approved Cooperative Special Education Policies and Procedures - 004.08A The school district or approved cooperative shall develop, adopt and have on file with the Nebraska Department of Education current policies, procedures and forms for special education programs for all resident public and nonpublic school children with disabilities, in accordance with all applicable state and federal requirements.
-Policies and procedures shall govern identification, evaluation and verification, individualized education program, placement (least restrictive environment), confidentiality, procedural comprehensive system personnel safeguards. of development, transportation, and surrogate parents within the school district or approved Additionally, policies and procedures shall govern free cooperative. appropriate public education, child find, transition from Part C of the IDEA to preschool programs, children in nonpublic schools, personnel standards, performance goals and indicators, participation in assessments, reports reporting related to assessments, assessment results, and suspension and expulsion. rates.
+Policies and procedures shall govern identification, evaluation and verification, individualized education program, placement (least restrictive environment), confidentiality, procedural safeguards, comprehensive system of personnel development, transportation, and surrogate parents within the school district or approved Additionally, policies and procedures shall govern free cooperative. appropriate public education, child find, transition from Part C of the IDEA to preschool programs, children in nonpublic schools, personnel standards, performance goals and indicators, participation in assessments, reporting related to assessment results, and suspension and expulsion.